19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [12/77]

-(2) In subsection (1), “public officer” includes any special police officer or member of the Vigilante Corps exercising any power under section 25.
+(2) In subsection (1), “public officer” includes any special police officer exercising any power under section 25 or 26.

 [12/77]

+[Act 1 of 2019 wef 01/04/2019]

 ### Urine tests